 In contract negotiations, it is useful to find out whether the compensation you’re being offered is comparable to that of physicians with similar skills and experience in your region.

-As a result of our Practice Profile survey, the AAFP has data on individual income (before taxes) of family physicians.
+As a result of our Practice Profile survey, the AAFP has data on family physician individual income (before taxes).

 You can find that data, segmented by employment status, primary employer, practice size, number of years since residency, region, and primary location (i.e. metropolitan versus non-metropolitan) on the Mean and Median 2012 Individual Income of Family Physicians table.

 Ensure that your base salary is guaranteed for as long as possible without adjustment.
 For physicians coming directly out of training, this period may only be one year, while physicians who are joining a health system as part of a practice sale may be able to negotiate a longer period of guaranteed base salary (three to five years).

 Find out whether the compensation you’re being offered is comparable to that of physicians with similar skills and experience in your region.
 Survey reports on physician compensation are available to help you to determine how much family physicians in your area earn.
 You can also ask employed colleagues who are in similar practice situations how they are compensated.